Random person to me- Why are dairy cows skinny?

 I have often had people ask me why my cows are so skinny.
 Online I have seen people make claims that dairy cows are skinny because dairy farmers are milking them all the time and causing their bodies to burn out.
 Of course I have a different take on this information.
 Let’s take a look at some reasons why dairy cows are skinny.

-1. Dairy cows are not beef cows.
+- Dairy cows are not beef cows.
+Yes there is a difference.
 While a cow is a cow in the end, the traits we have bred dairy cows for versus what we want from beef cows are different.
 Just like a Labrador doesn’t look like a Greyhound, a dairy cow doesn’t look like a beef cow.
 You won’t see a Labrador winning any races and your pet Greyhound isn’t equipped to handle freezing water.
 A beef cow does give milk but not the amounts that a dairy cow produces.
 A dairy breed won’t convert feed into muscle as quickly as a beef breed.
 An overly skinny cow, beef or dairy is a sign of a big problem.
 A dairy cow carrying too much fat will also cause a lot of health problems.
 Different breeds have different qualities and that plays a major role in why a cow looks skinny.

 2. Dairy cows put their calories into the milk they make not fat stores.
 Dairy cows on our farm eat a lot of feed each day but instead of converting the feed into muscle and fat like a beef steer would, a dairy cow pours the calories into milk making.
 When a woman breastfeeds her caloric intake needs to be higher than it would be normally, this is because her body is using it’s calories to make milk.